flatironinstitute/baobzi/README.md

   no intervention by the user.
 * No library dependencies.
 All code necessary to build `baobzi` is in `baobzi`.
-There is an optional static library supported for building C/C++ codes where you don't want to load in the shared `baobzi` object, but would rather throw it right in your binary (though I don't recommend this, the static library is _huge_ and will grow with more dimension support).
+There is an optional static library supported for building C/C++ codes where you don't want to load in the shared `baobzi` object, but would rather throw it right in your binary.
+See [Including in your CMake project](#including-in-your-cmake-project).

 ## Building/testing
 Baobzi's only dependencies are cmake >= 3.5, and a C/C++17 compiler (gcc only really,